survivejs/webpack-book/manuscript/extending/01_loaders.md

 I started by developing a basic example first and added tests later.
 Writing tests first can be a good idea, though, as it gives you a specification which you can use to validate your implementation.

-I'll give you a basic testing setup next and then discuss my loader implementation.
+I’ll give you a basic testing setup next and then discuss my loader implementation.

 ## Writing Tests for a Loader

 I settled with [Mocha](https://mochajs.org/) and Node [assert](https://nodejs.org/api/assert.html) for this project.
 Mocha is nice as it provides enough structure for writing your tests.
-There's also support for `--watch`.
+There’s also support for `--watch`.
 When you run Mocha in the watch mode, it will run the tests as your code evolves.

 ### Test Setup

-Here's the relevant *package.json* portion:
+Here’s the relevant *package.json* portion:

 **package.json**